lsrprntr/holidayscalendar-scraper/README.md

 # holidayscalendar-scraper

-This aims to scrape the below site(s) for the international holiday dates and name to output it into an .ics file.
+This aims to scrape the below site(s) for the international holiday and fun holidays to output it into an .ics file.

 https://www.holidayscalendar.com/categories/international/ (outputs export*.ics file)<br>
 https://www.timeanddate.com/holidays/fun/ (outputs funexport*.ics file)<br>